aguinane/chowdown/_recipes/cous-cous.md

 - 1-2 tsp oil
 - 1 tsp salt
 - 1/2 cup of cous cous
 - 1 tsp margarine

-Method
+method:
 - Place water in saucepan, add oil and salt and bring to a boil
 - Remove from heat
 - Stir and pour in cous cous